 - Wooden Shoe Tulip Festival: If you’re coming up to Carson from the south, we recommend taking a minor detour to check out the Wooden Shoe Tulip Festival!
 Spanning 40 acres, the Tulip Farm comes alive with vibrant colors in the spring.
 The festival runs from March 18 to May 1 from 9 a.m. to 6 pm. daily.

 - Celebrate Oregon Wine Month: If you can’t visit us during April join us in May for the Oregon Wine Month!
 Here in the Gorge we enjoy all the wineries, Washington or Oregon.
 They all produce some excellent varietals as well and even devote the month of May to sample some fine wine at tastings or learn more about the winegrowing region and processes of Oregon’s 600 wineries.
 If you’re in the mood for your own private wine tasting we’ve got you covered with exceptional bottles on our wine rack that you can purchase and enjoy in the comforts of your cabin.

-- Whitewater rafting: Dive into spring fun with a trip down the river through whitewater rafting tour!
+- Whitewater rafting: If it’s adventure you’re after this spring break vacation, dive into spring fun with a trip down the river on a whitewater rafting tour!
 This exhilarating two-hour adventure is complemented with the stunning canyon and waterfall views.
-If it’s adventure you’re after on your spring break vacation, we recommend booking our whitewater rafting adventure package so you can get your adrenaline rush and then relax in luxury at night.
+Plan your adrenaline rush adventure excursions by day and then relax in luxury at night.

 - Spa: It can be hard to spring forward into the season with sore and achy muscles, so why not come relax and welcome the spring season with a massage or salt scrub?